html-validate/html-validate/docs/index.md

 ### HTML5 content model

-Each element is matched against metadata for deeper logic and analyzation such as whenever an element is allowed in the current context or if a required element is missing.
+Each element is matched against metadata for deeper logic and analysis such as whenever an element is allowed in the current context or if a required element is missing.

 - permitted ancestors and descendants
 - permitted order and occurrences